nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

         warning : 'match on filename only'
     ```

-MIME type for many files
+MIME type of many files
 --------------------------

 To obtain MIME type for multiple files, we can script the utility commands in a for loop.
 As an example, here is one possible script using the `xdg-mime` command to obtain the MIME type for each file and store the results as a tab-separated-values file.